There are many legal issues associated with plants and plant collections, which are relevant to both Collection Holders and the keen plantsperson

 Access and Benefit Sharing (ABS) - the Nagoya Protocol

-The Nagoya Protocol is an agreement that is part of the Conventional on Biological Diversity (CBD), which deals globally with the fair and equitable sharing of benefits arising from the utilisation of genetic resources.
+The Nagoya Protocol is part of the Conventional on Biological Diversity (CBD), which deals with the fair and equitable sharing of benefits globally from the utilisation of genetic resources.
 Since 12 October 2014, this legally binding international agreement covers wild collecting of plants and associated traditional knowledge from more than 130 signatory countries.

 It is your responsibility to ensure that you have undertaken the necessary steps to legally obtain and utilise plant material.
 You will need to obtain prior informed consent from the owner of those resources, on mutually agreed terms.
 For example, should a plant-hunting trip be organised to country X to collect seed of species Y, it will be necessary to find out what the legal requirements with regard to plant collecting and ABS are in that country.

-If you are given plant material that has been collected under the Nagoya Protocol, you are also obliged to follow these conditions.
+If you are given plant material that has been collected under the Nagoya Protocol, you must follow these conditions.
 This will be set out in a Material Transfer Agreement (MTA) between you and the donor.
 You should be able to demonstrate that you have done due diligence to determine that a plant has been collected legally.
 This is why it is important to keep track of sources, dates, collection numbers, MTAs and other associated research into provenance.

 Plant collecting in the UK